Online Submissions

 Privacy Statement

-Specified when registering the names and addresses will be used solely for technical purposes of a contact with the Author or reviewers (editors) when preparing the article for publication.
+The names and addresses given during the registration and submission will be used solely for technical purposes of a contact with the author or reviewers (editors) when preparing the article for publication.
 Private data will not be shared with other individuals and organizations.

 ISSN 2587-8174 (Online)